aliyun/terraform-provider-alicloud/website/docs/r/ess_scalinggroup_vserver_groups.markdown

 -> **NOTE:** Vserver groups and the default group of loadbalancer share the same backend server quota.

--> **NOTE:** When attach vserver groups to scaling group, existing ECS instances will be added to vserver groups; Instead, ECS instances will be removed from vserver group when detach.
+-> **NOTE:** When attach vserver groups to scaling group, existing ECS instances will be addedintranet to vserver groups; Instead, ECS instances will be removed from vserver group when detach.

 -> **NOTE:** Detach action will be executed before attach action.